drupal-entity-training/event/index.md

 is placed right next to the code itself, this makes classes truly self-contained as both functionality and metadata are in the same file.

-Add the following comment block to the `Event` class:
+Add the following comment block above the `Event` class:

 ```php?start_inline=1
 /**